|

 A

-Grimm stories (see Grimm's
+Grimm (see Grimm's

+Or to Samuel Taylor Coleridge who traveled in Germany and had an association with Johann Goethe and the Darmstadt Literay Circle.
 Darmstadt is not far from Hanau, the birthplace of the fairy tale writing

-brothers and the start of the Fairy Tale Road from Hanau to Bremen (See Fairy
+brothers and the start of the Fairy Tale Road from Hanau to Bremen (see Fairy

 mysteries